• Make Meadows, Not Lawns

 For many of us, engaging with insects doesn’t extend much beyond swatting away flies and mosquitoes, or calling on bigger and braver friends to deposit unwanted “visitors” outside.
 And yet, as E.O.
 Wilson observed, it is we who are the visitors in “a primarily invertebrate world.”

 Workshop Report (LMU-ChAN Satellite Conference, 3–5 November 2017, Rachel Carson Center, Munich, Germany) by Travis Klingberg (All sketches by Libby Robin) Flood-proof cities.
 The social costs of waste incineration.
 Water level changes in the Pearl River Delta.
-The environmental impact of nineteenth-century Chinese immigration… Continue Reading “Asia and the Pacific: Environments—Cultures—Histories”
+The environmental impact of nineteenth-century Chinese immigration across the Pacific.
+These are a sample of the topics discussed…

 LUNCHTIME COLLOQUIA, SUMMER 2016